UNDERSTANDING THE NOVEL - 2021/2

 Formative assessment and feedback

-Formative ‘feed forward’ is provided through seminar discussions and tutor feedback in seminars.
-The deadline for the essay is mid-semester; students receive both written and verbal feedback on this first summative assessment, which informs the final summative assessment, i.e. the essay.
+Formative ‘feed forward’ feedback is also provided through seminar discussions and tutor feedback in seminars.
+The deadline for the formative close reading is mid-semester; students receive both written and verbal feedback on this first formative assessment, to help prepare for the final summative assessment, i.e. the essay.

 - The module aims to deepen and expand students' understanding of: the novel in English;